Contractor Mortgage Calculator

 How contractor mortgage affordability is calculated

-Some mortgage lenders may simply use an average of your last three years’ earnings if you’re a self-employed contractor.
-However, these days a lot of lenders will look at using your ‘day rate’ and number of days per week this applies and then multiplied by 48 weeks in the year (to take account of holidays etc).
+Some mortgage lenders may use an average of your last three years’ earnings if you’re a self-employed contractor.
+However, these days, many lenders will look at your ‘day rate’ and the number of days per week this applies, multiplied by 48 weeks in the year (to take account of holidays, etc.).

-For employed contractors you can use your monthly pay-as-you-earn income (plus any bonus’ and commission) as an annualised figure.
-Mortgage lenders will then apply their standard affordability criteria using a multiple of your income, based on your annualised day rate calculation or employed earnings.
+Employed contractors can use your monthly pay-as-you-earn income (plus any bonus and commission) as an annual figure.
+Mortgage lenders will then apply their standard affordability criteria using a multiple of your income based on your annualised day rate calculation or employed earnings.

-Most lenders use an income multiple of 4-4.5 times your annual earnings, but some may go as high as 5 times earnings or possibly even 6 times if you’re regarded as a professional contractor such as a barrister or a locum doctor.
+Most lenders use an income multiple of 4-4.5 times your annual earnings.
+Still, some may go as high as 5 times earnings or even 6 times if you’re regarded as a professional contractor such as a barrister or a locum doctor.

-So, for example, if you’re a self-employed contractor on a day rate of £200 across 5 days a week then this translates to an annual figure of £48,000.
-Based on the typical income multiple of 4.5 times you could borrow up to a maximum of £216,000 with most mortgage lenders.
+So, for example, if you’re a self-employed contractor earning £200 per day for five days a week, this translates to an annual figure of £48,000.
+Based on the typical income multiple of 4.5 times, most mortgage lenders will let you borrow up to a maximum of £216,000.

-If you’re a relatively new contractor – don’t panic!
-If you get in touch with us we can introduce you to mortgage brokers who have experience arranging mortgages for people who have just started trading this way.
+If you’re a relatively new contractor, don’t panic!
+If you contact us, we can introduce you to mortgage brokers who have experience arranging mortgages for people who have just started trading this way.

 Speak to an expert about contractor mortgages